WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-05/use-ref/index.md

   return <div>{rerenderCount.current}</div>;
 }
 ```
 Both of these components will correctly display the number of times a component has been re-rendered, but in the state example the component will infinitely re-render itself since setting the state causes the component to re-render.
-The ref example on the other hand will only render once since setting the value of a ref does cause any re-renders.
+The ref example on the other hand will only render once since setting the value of a ref does not cause any re-renders.

 ## How To Use Refs